 1. Know Your Credit Score

 You generally need to have good or excellent credit to qualify for a competitive personal loan, as terms and conditions will be determined by creditworthiness.
 Good credit typically means scoring a low interest rate; poor credit could mean you won’t even qualify.(Underwriting is also generally based on your annual income as well as your debt-to-income ratio.)
-You can see where your credit stands by viewing your free credit report summary, updated each month, on Credit.com.
+You can see where your credit stands by viewing your free credit report summary, updated every 14 days, on Credit.com.

 2. Check Your Credit Report